noninvertibility/noninvertibility/README.md

 In this work, we briefly review the possibly catastrophic consequences of such noninvertibility on the long-term dynamics prediction.
 Furthermore, we describe mathematical tools for the characterization of noninvertibility, equally applicable to numerical integrators *and* neural network approximators.
 Finally, we formulate and solve an optimization problem, in the form of a mixed-integer program (MIP), which quantifies the "safety" of the network dynamic predictions in terms of the distance, in several different norms, from two types of noninvertibility boundary.

 ## Contents
+Below we list only the code entry points for reproducing key figures in the paper.

 1. _Local-Invertibility-of-Neural-Networks Local Invertibility of Neural Networks 1D example:_ Inset of Figure 1 (main), **"one_D_example.m"**
 2. _Parameter-dependent Brusselator network:_ Figure 2 (main), Figure 3 (main, top two), Figure 1 (supporting materials) **"para_dep_bru" folder**
 3. _Timestep-dependent Brusselator network:_ Figure 3 (main, bottom two) **"ts_dep_bru" folder**